toelt-llc/COURSE-astroml-hackdays-ETH-Seminars/Fundamentals/README.md

 ## Tools

-In the file [Introduction_to_Jupyter_Colab_GitHub.pdf](https://github.com/toelt-llc/astroml-hackdays/blob/master/Fundamentals/Introduction_to_Jupyter_Colab_GitHub.pdf) that you can find in this folder, you can find a ver good introduction to Google Colab and what are Jupyter notebook by Michela Sperti.
+In the file [Introduction_to_Jupyter_Colab_GitHub.pdf](https://github.com/toelt-llc/astroml-hackdays/blob/master/Fundamentals/Introduction_to_Jupyter_Colab_GitHub.pdf) that you can find in this folder, you can find a very good introduction to Google Colab and what are Jupyter notebooks by Michela Sperti.

 ## Neural Networks